-In addition to the Manager's Fee, the Manager is entitled to an amount equal to 20% of the aggregate of Net Income and Net Realized Capital Gains on a quarterly basis.
+In addition to the Manager's Fee, the Manager is entitled to the Income Participation on a quarterly basis.

 Expenses

 All expenses or outlays relating to the Trust from inception to the Termination Date, including, but not limited to, the Manager's Fee, the Trustee's Fee, Offering expenses (other than organizational expenses and sales commissions or fees paid to Dealers in connection with the offer and sale of Class A Units and Class C Units), taxes payable by the Trust, expenses related to Unitholder's meetings, brokerage, legal and other fees and disbursements relating to the implementation of transactions for Trust investments, if any, will be paid by the Trust.